dklassen/bio2rdf-scripts/chembl/README.md

 #ChEMBL

-This is the parser for the ChEML database version 14 parser
+This is the parser for the ChEML database version 15 parser

-things to do:

-	1. section on installing mysql (creating users, tables, etc)
+NOTE: This parser is currently being updated to be fully compatible

 ## Mysql Installation and Configuration